 I have literally listened to a 3rd grader analyze every possible action, try to guess what the reaction of the monster might be, and finally decide that they should not do anything because the monster would always win.
 I finally had to boil it down for them this way, “Move your character so they can take an action, then move them back into hiding.
 Don’t worry about what the monster will do.
 Just worry about what your character is going to do.”
 After that, the character ran out, cast a Magic Missile and ran behind a column to hide.
 That guaranteed the character hit and minimized the potential for taking damage on the monster’s turn.

 Having a limited set of options keeps the players focused on what they can do.
 That 3×5 card or the stack of spell cards makes it very easy to focus young players attention.
 Once they get used to their action set, you can level up their character and give them more options.
 If a character’s action set won’t fit on a 3×5 card, it is too complicated for new and young players.

 Level Up Players, Then Characters

 When playing with new players and young kids, it is best to keep them at low levels.
 In many ways, low level play is the most exciting of the game.
 It is at this stage where a single hit from a monster could leave a character making death saves.
 Characters have a very limited set of skills.
 Fighters are gonging to get one or two attacks, and spell casters only get a hand full of spells.

-One tip for spell casters…Instead of having the characters suddenly increasing the number of spells and spell slots, then telling the player to pick out their new spells, have a mentor teach them a new spell or have them find a scroll that teaches it to them.
+One tip for spell casters…Instead of having the characters suddenly increase the number of spells and spell slots, then telling the player to pick out their new spells, have a mentor teach them a better version of a spell they already have or a single new spell.

 In short, increase the options the character has based more on the ability of the player than the character.
 When you find players stop referring to their character sheets and crib notes during play, level up their character and give the player more to track.